milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 #### A.1 System Component

-Milvus has 9 different components, and can be abstracted into basic Component.
+Milvus has 9 different components and can be abstracted into basic Component.

 ```go
 type Component interface {